 - Cook potatoes until they are fork tender, about 20-25 minutes.

 - While the potatoes are cooking, mix together your olive oil/spice mixture.
-Once potatoes are boiled, place them on a baking sheet.
+Once potatoes are boiled, place potatoes on a baking sheet.

 - Brush with olive oil/herb mixture and bake in the oven for 20 minutes until the potatoes edges have browned.